 Definitions of mass in Chemistry

-The following are common mass-related terminologies that students encounter when they study Chemistry:-
+The following are common mass-related definitions that students encounter when studying Chemistry:-

 Relative isotopic mass